 The Ancient Bristlecone Pine Forest is home to the world's oldest living tree's.
 Some of the tree's here are over 4,700 years old making them the OLDEST LIVING THINGS on the planet!
 Getting here is a bit of a mission but we promise its worth it.
 Take Highway 168 at Big Pine and from here it is about 26 miles to the Ancient Bristlecone Pine Forest National Scenic Byway and then another 45 minute drive up a long, steep and windy road.
 To learn more, read Your Guide to Visiting the Ancient Bristlecone Pine Forest.

-Big Pine Lakes Trail is a 11.3 mile heavily trafficked loop trail located near Big Pine, California that features a lake and is rated as moderate, be prepared to walk quite a bit before the lakes. however, you will see a lot of great scenery before you get to the lakes. we started at the cabins to the lakes and let me tell you, by far the most beautiful views I have ever se
+Big Pine Lakes Trail is a 11.3 mile heavily trafficked loop trail located near Big Pine, California that features a lake and is rated as moderate.
+Be prepared to walk quite a bit before the lakes however you will see a lot of great scenery on the way.

 Big Pine to Bishop - 15 miles

 We love Bishop.
 Bishop is a mellow small town with spectacular views of the Sierra's to the west and the White Mountains to the east.
 Even though there is not a lot to do in town, there are a lot of outdoor activities at your fingertips such as hiking, bouldering and fishing.
 Bishop is also where you would take Buttermilk road out to the Buttermilk Boulders.
 The Buttermilks is a spectacular place with big rounded boulders at the foothills of the Sierra's.
 Even if you aren't into rock climbing or bouldering it is worth a visit because the Buttermilks offer some of the most majestic views of the eastern Sierras.
 From here, you get the best views of Mount Tom, Basin Mountain, Mount Humphreys and Mount Emerson.